jenkinsci/artifact-repository-parameter-plugin/docs/Config.md

 2. The other option is to set the proxy in the `Advanced` tab of the `plugin manager`.

 > Please note that when no local proxy is set but a global one is the plugin  will always
 > fall back to the global proxy.
-There is currently no option to ignore the global proxy
-> if set.
-Also there is currently no support for ignore hosts in the context of the proxy
-> setting.
-Pull requests are welcome though.

 The last option available is to ignore invalid certificates.
-This might be useful in local environments with self-signed certs or for testing purposes.
-Use with caution in production and live environments.
+This might be useful in local environments with self-signed certs or for testing purposes. _Use with caution in production and live environments!_

 ## API Options

 This section lets one choose from different available endpoints.
-Depending on the endpoint different options are available.
+Depending on the endpoint different configuration options are available.

 > When requesting information from the target server the endpoints will always return results
-> based on the permission of the user defined in the connection section.
-Make sure the technical
+> based on the permission of the user defined to open the connection to the server.
+Make sure
-> user has sufficient permissions to access the requested information.
+> this user has sufficient permissions to access the requested information.

-### Path
+### Artifact Path

 When selecting the `Artifact Path` option the plugin will show the available artifacts along with their path.
 To identify the artifact it is possible to define the artifact name and an